Seahawks mailbag: Which position should Seattle still address? What’s the future at tailback?

 The Seahawks also plan to use L.J.
 Collier and Rasheem Green as tackles in nickel situations, similar to the role Michael Bennett had for so many years.

-But as the list above shows, Seattle really only has two players who are likely to fill the tackle role on early downs who have significant experience in Reed and Ford.
+But as the list above shows, Seattle really has only two players who are likely to fill the tackle role on early downs who have significant experience in Reed and Ford.
 Mone played 89 snaps last season (and another 16 in the playoffs) while Christmas sat out the year with a back injury.

-Adding a veteran defensive tackle to that mix seems like something Seattle would want to do, and there are a few out there who the team may be interested in, notably Damon “Snacks” Harrison.
+Adding a veteran defensive tackle to that mix seems like something Seattle would want to do, and there are a few out there who the team might be interested in, notably Damon “Snacks” Harrison.

 Harrison, 31, was a first team All-Pro pick with the Giants in 2016.
 He was released by Detroit in February amid some speculation that he might be done playing football.
-But more recent speculation is that Harrison may want to play in 2020 and could be a target of the Seahawks.
+But more recent speculation is that Harrison might want to play in 2020 and could be a target of the Seahawks.

 A couple of other veteran defensive tackles still available include Mike Daniels (a longtime member of the Packers who played for Detroit last season) and former Seahawk Brandon Mebane, who played for Seattle from 2007-15 and has spent the last four years with the Chargers.
 While Mebane is now 35, he started 13 games for the Chargers last season, playing 42 percent of the team’s defensive snaps, on par with his playing time during his Seattle career.